Righeimer Wants A "Charter City"

 3) How a city spends its tax dollars

 4) Municipal contracts, provided the charter or a city ordinance exempts the city from the Public Contract Code, and the subject matter of the bid constitutes a municipal affair.
-Thus, a charter may exempt a city from the State's co
+Thus, a charter may exempt a city from the State's competitive bidding statutes.

 So, can you see why Righeimer and his cronies are salivating to convert our city from a General Law City to a Charter City?
 It gives them the ability to exercise absolute control over almost every single element of our municipal government - and how it affects each of us.